He was one of the most influential musicians of a generation — but who influenced him?

 By: Linnea Crowther

-Kurt Cobain, frontman and primary songwriter for Nirvana – and the reluctant voice of Gen X in the early 1990s – would have turned 45 on Feb.
-20, 2012.
-Instead he died at age 27, a controversial death that has left fans debating to this day whether it was suicide or murder.
+Kurt Cobain, frontman and primary songwriter for Nirvana — and the reluctant voice of Gen X in the early 1990s — died 25 years ago on April 5, 1994.
+It was a controversial death that has left fans debating to this day whether it was suicide or murder.
 But the most important legacy he leaves isn't one of tantalizing conspiracy theories.
 It's the music.

 For a band that released just three studio albums, Nirvana had a remarkably big impact on the music world.
 They're credited with being the force that pushed alternative music from the quiet corners of college radio stations and indie record shops into the mainstream.
 They were followed by a horde of alt-rockers who ran through the doorway Nirvana opened to grab their chance at success.

 Cobain has inspired two decades of alternative and indie music, but who inspired him?
-In honor of his 45th birthday, we present four artists who influenced the style and vision of his music.
+We present four artists who influenced the style and vision of his music.

 1: The Beatles.
 The lads from Liverpool were one of the earliest influences on Cobain's musical taste, with Cobain claiming to have listened mostly to the Beatles as a kid.
 His aunts bought him Beatles records (according to one aunt, he was singing "Hey Jude" at age 2) and occasionally, when he was able, he'd buy one of their singles.
 "If I Fell" was reportedly Cobain's favorite Beatles tune, and Nirvana often played it in concert when technical problems arose.
 In his posthumously-published Journals, Cobain cited John Lennon as one of his heroes.
 The 1964 album Meet the Beatles figured into Nirvana songwriting legend: Cobain said he wrote "About a Girl" — originally released on Bleach and put out as a single after its inclusion in MTV Unplugged — after listening to Meet the Beatles for three hours.